 When facing an assault or battery charge in the Hernando County area, it is important to be educated on your offense.
 Contact The Law Office of Ashley Aulls, P.A. if you have been arrested for assault or battery in Hernando County, Citrus County, Sumter County, and Pasco County area, including Brooksville, Spring Hill, Timber Pines, Brookridge, High Point, Hernando Beach, Inverness, Inverness Highlands, Beverly Hills, Hernando, Center Hill, Webster, the Villages, Dade City, Shady Hills, and Hudson.
 Ashley Aulls will educate you on your case while keeping open communication lines and building a strong, customized defense against your charges.

-With a family history of successful legal professionals and over 20 years of his own experience serving criminal defense clients like you, Ashley Aulls knows what it takes to win an assault or battery case in Brooksville while treating you with the dignity and respect you deserve.
+With a family history of successful legal professionals, Ashley Aulls knows what it takes to win an assault or battery case in Brooksville while treating you with the dignity and respect you deserve.
 To find out what The Law Office of Ashley Aulls, P.A. can do for your assault or battery case, call (352) 593-4115 today and schedule your initial case consultation.